TL;DR

 | Post-operative therapy | Rewards & Incentives: Points and rewards for healthy behaviour. |

 These features shift the dynamic.
-Your insurance is no longer a document you file away and hope never to use.
+Your insurance is no longer a document you file away and hope generally not to use.
 It becomes a daily, weekly, and monthly partner in your health journey.

-As an expert, independent PMI broker, WeCovr doesn't just find you a policy; we help you find the right health partner.
-We understand the market and can navigate the offerings from the best PMI providers like AXA, Bupa, Aviva, and Vitality to match your specific goals.
+As an expert, regulated PMI broker, WeCovr doesn't just find you a policy; we help you find the right health partner.
+We understand the market and can navigate the offerings from the PMI providers like AXA, Bupa, Aviva, and Vitality to match your specific goals.

 Furthermore, we enhance your proactive health strategy with exclusive benefits: